erickrr-bd/libPyUtils/README.md

-# libPyUtils
+# libPyUtils v1.2

-Author: Erick Rodríguez

-Email: erickrr.tbd93@gmail.com, erodriguez@tekium.mx

-License: GPLv3

-Utilities for Python applications.
+Utilities for easy development of applications in Python.

+Set of methods or functions that can be used to develop applications in Python.

 ## Utilities
 - Create and read YAML files.
+- Read a YAML file and convert the content to a string.
+If the value of a key is encrypted, it replaces it with the legend "Encrypted value", for security reasons.
+- Copy a file.
+- Remove a file.
-- Create and delete directories.
+- Create and remove folders.
-- Rename a file or directory.
+- Rename a file or folder.
 - Validate data using a regular expression.
+- Converts an amount of time expressed in minutes, hours and/or days into seconds.
+- Converts an amount of time expressed in minutes, hours and/or days into a string that represents a date math to do time range searches in ElasticSearch.
+- Create and/or convert a list into an object usable by PythonDialog.
-- Convert list to list usable with pythondialog.
+- Convert a list of objects to a string.
 - Get passphrase for encryption/decryption process of a file.
-- Get subdirectories of a specific directory.
+- Get subdirectories of a folder.
-- Change of user and owner group of a directory or file.
+- Get a list of YAML files in a folder.
+- Modify permissions of a file or folder.
+Change of owner, such as, access permissions.
 - Get hash of a file (sha256).
-- Data encryption and decryption (AES algorithm).
+- Data encryption and decryption.
+Use of AES algorithm GCM mode.
-- Converts an amount of time expressed in minutes, hours and/or days into seconds.
-- Converts an amount of time expressed in minutes, hours and/or days into a string that represents a date math to do time range searches in ElasticSearch.

 # Requirements
 - CentOS 8, Red Hat 8 or Rocky Linux 8
-- Python 3.6
+- Python 3.9
 - Python Libraries
   - pycryptodome
+  - pycryptodomex
   - pyyaml

+# Installation

+Copy the "libPyUtils" folder to the following path:

+`/usr/local/lib/python3.9/site-packages/`

+Note: The path may change depending on the version of Python being used.

 # Commercial Support
 ![Tekium](https://github.com/unmanarc/uAuditAnalyzer2/blob/master/art/tekium_slogo.jpeg)